 - On-premises Windows server to host the CMG connection point.

-In this post, we are hosting the CMG connection point role on a dedicated server along with MP and SUP with enhanced HTTPS enabled.
-If you already have, HTTPS-enabled MP and SUP then no need for a separate server.
+In this post, we host the CMG connection point role on a dedicated server along with MP and SUP with enhanced HTTPS enabled.
+If you already have HTTPS-enabled MP and SUP, then no need for a separate server.

-- Microsoft.ClassicCompute & Microsoft.
+Microsoft.ClassicCompute & Microsoft.
 Storage resource providers must be registered within the Azure subscription.
-For more details refer Ronny blog.

 Seven steps for SCCM Cloud Management Gateway Configuration